AndroidModLoader/JPatch/README.md

  - Now the game shuts opened doors at high speeds with high FPS
  - HUD colors are not brighter anymore
  - Water color fix (from SkyGFX)
+ - Enabled CJ's clothes response to the wind in some vehicles

 **Since v1.8**
- - Some cut effects from the game are back
  - Able to skip "drive" (tripskip)
  - Fixed "collideable" particles such as gunshells (reversed from FxsFuncs)
  - GLAlphaFunc mod is now included (fixing a crash on Huawei phones)